thirumurthis/Learnings/K8s/K8s_Kind/create_cluster_access_from_windows_host.md

  - With Kind (Kubernetes IN Docker) it is easy to spin up a local kubernetes cluster within Docker Desktop.
 The Kind runs as a container by itself.
  - Kind documentation is easy to understand, for more details and understanding refer [documentation](https://kind.sigs.k8s.io/) link.

-## Motivation:
+## Motivation

-  - With the default configuration we can't access the container running in Kind cluster within Windows Docker Desktop.
+  - KIND cluster deployed in Windows Docker Desktop with default configuration we will not be able to access the container running in the cluster from the host machine.
-  - To access the running container we need to expose the configuration `extraPortMappings`.
+  - In order to access the container from the host machine we need to create KIND cluster using  `extraPortMappings` cluster configuration.
+  - This is not the case if we create the KIND cluster in Linux based system, based on the documentation this is network based limitation in Windows and Mac.

-## Pre-requisite tools required
+## Pre-requisite tools installed

   - 1. Docker Desktop installed and running.
   - 2. Install **KIND** using Chocolatey package manager refer [Kind documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) or [Chocolatey documentation](https://community.chocolatey.org/packages/kind) package manager.